-Now, one of the common concerns that should be considered when going back to school is choosing the right backpack for students.
+One common concern to be considered when going back to school is choosing the right backpack for students.
 I’ll be sharing 8 tips on how to pick the perfect back-to-school backpack in the article below.

 Back to school is always exciting.
 Students get excited about their new supplies and clothing.
 The new school year holds possibility and promise.
 For many students, it also brings the possibility of current or future back and neck pain.

 Imagine Lisa, a 105-pound 13-year-old girl.
 Lisa loves gym class, writing, and art.
-She frequently carries her iPad, laptop, art supplies, textbooks, cosmetics, smartphone and gym clothes and shoes to school.
+She frequently carries her iPad, laptop, art supplies, textbooks, cosmetics, smartphone, gym clothes and shoes to school.
 She carries all of this in a backpack.
-Her backpack and the content weigh over 20 pounds.
+Her backpack and its contents weigh over 20 pounds.
 This is approximately 19% of Lisa’s body weight.
-Sadly, this is well over the recommendation that students carry backpacks containing a limit of 10% of their bodyweight.
+Sadly, this is well over the recommended limit; students should carry backpacks containing a limit of 10% of their body weight.
 At the end of the day, Lisa feels exhausted and over time she developed back pain.
 Sadly, this fictitious example represents a common problem.

-The most common source is carrying books, supplies, and equipment with poor posture.
+The most common source of back pain is carrying books, supplies, and equipment with poor posture.
 Choosing the right backpack and using it correctly can prevent unnecessary pain and suffering.

 Incorrectly Used Backpacks May Cause Pain And Injury

 Students like Lisa may risk accident or chronic injury.
-According to the US Product Safety Commission doctors treat approximately 2,000 backpack-related injuries in their offices, clinics or hospital emergency rooms in 2007.
+According to the US Product Safety Commission doctors treated approximately 2,000 backpack-related injuries in their offices, clinics or hospital emergency rooms in 2007.